-2. OPTIONAL: WiX
+3. OPTIONAL: WiX

-WiX is required only if you plan to build the Windows installer packages for BrightstarDB.
+WiX is required only if you plan to build the installer packages for BrightstarDB.
 You can download WiX from http://wixtoolset.org/.
-It is recommended to build with the latest 3.x version of WiX (3.9R2 at the time of writing).
+The build is currently based on version 3.5 of WiX, but it is recommended to build with the latest version of WiX (3.7 at the time of writing).